Discrete mathematics of Paul Erdős Summer semester 2026

 • Course description:

-At a leisurely pace, we shall cover a subset of the following topics:
+At a leisurely pace, we shall cover some of the following topics:

-Proof of Bertrand's postulate.
-Erdős's proof of Turán's theorem.
-Hamilton cycles.
+Erdős's proof of Bertrand's postulate.
+Sylvester-Gallai theorem and De Bruijn-Erdős theorem.
 Ramsey's theorem and Ramsey numbers.
 Delta-systems and Deza's proof of an Erdős-Lovász conjecture.
 Sperner's theorem and the Erdős-Ko-Rado theorem.
+Extremal set theory.
 Van der Waerden's theorem and van der Waerden numbers.
+Erdős's refinement of Turán's theorem.
 Extremal graph theory.
-The Friendship Theorem, strongly regular graphs, and Moore graphs of diameter two.
+Friendship Theorem.
+Chromatic number of graphs.
 The Erdős-Rényi random graphs and their evolution.
+Hamilton cycles.

 The subject and the instructor, ca.1976